 So we’ve tried to make your life easier with this buyer’s guide.
-We walk you through the categories you’ll need to consider before purchasing your new SUV tent.
+We walk you through the categories you must consider before purchasing your new SUV tent.

 For the most part, SUV tents come in three main types.

 The first type is a fully-functional ground tent.
-To check one out, have a look at the Napier Family-Tents sportz SUV Tent.
+To check one out, look at the Napier Family-Tents Sportz SUV Tent.

 We say they’re fully functional because they offer the same functionality and similar experience as a regular tent.

 Fully-functional ground tents also happen to look just like normal tents!
-Plus, they can be used as a standalone tent (as in, not attached to your SUV) if desired.
+Plus, they can be used as a standalone tent (not attached to your SUV) if desired.

 Next, we have an awning-style SUV tent.
-Most of these tents are just that: an overhang for you to shelter under.
+Most of these tents are just that: an overhang to shelter under.
 Some have floors, but you probably won’t see this very often.

 Finally, there’s rooftop SUV tents.
-Yes, these are exactly what they sound like: a tent on your car’s roof!
+These are exactly what they sound like: a tent on your car’s roof!

 Although they sound scary, rooftop tents like the iKamper Skycamp 2.0 Tent are remarkably stable.
-The tents are built on top of a sturdy metal panel which is then mounted to an existing roof rack.
+The tents are built on top of a sturdy metal panel, then mounted to an existing roof rack.

 But one of their biggest downsides is their limited capacity.